DCN-FAU-AvH/hamilton_jacobi/README.md

 ## Installation

-The files require Matlab's Statistics and Machine Learning Toolbox.

 Run one of the files Example1, Example2, Example3, or Example4.

+Example 1 requires Matlab's Statistics and Machine Learning Toolbox.